-At the outbrake of the Second Boer War, Prince Alexander was sent to South Africa.
+At the outbreak of the Second Boer War, Prince Alexander was sent to South Africa.
 Here he was distinguished with the Distinguished Service Order.

 On the 16th of November 1903, the announcement came that Prince Alexander was engaged with his cousin once removed, Princess Alice of Albany.
-The couple was wed on the 10th of February 1904 and recieved three children, but there second and last son will die some 6 month's after his birth.
+The couple was wed on the 10th of February 1904 and received three children, but there second and last son will die some 6 months after his birth.

 In January 1911, Prince Alexander was promoted to Major and was a brevet lieutenant-Colonel commanding the 2nd Life Guards.
-Because he was called up for service at the outbreak of World War One, he had to decline the position of Governor General of Canada.
-Shortly he was shipped to France and Flanders for encoutering the enemy.
-Here he was promoted to Lieutenant Colonel, with the temporary rank of brigadier General in december 1915.
+Because he was called up for service at the outbreak of World War One, he had to decline the position of Governor-General of Canada.
+Shortly he was shipped to France and Flanders for encountering the enemy.
+Here he was promoted to Lieutenant Colonel, with the temporary rank of brigadier General in December 1915.
 He was later awarded by King George V, for his service, with the Companion of the Order of St. Michael and St. George in 1917.